LukasForst/DSS/handins/11/README.md

 ## Security policy

 This security policy gives the security objectives to protect the voting system of _Danmarksdebatten_.
-The system should satisfy the following security ocjectives:
+The system should satisfy the following security objectives:

 * A user is qualified to vote if he is user of the public digital signature system and satisfies the demands the vote creator requests.
 * Only qualified voters can participate in a vote.